minormakerslab/minormakerslab/about.md

 <img src= "./assets/kristin_pigment.gif" alt="visual" width="600"/><br>*Image by Kristin Jakubek*

 ### Week 1-10: Coursework
 The first ten weeks you will dive into digital craftsmanship, material research and storytelling.
 We will work on a range of digital crafts and techniques, in order to allow you to fully and independently engage with the high tech equipment, like 3D printers and laser cutters, available to you in the Makers Lab: our digital fabrication workshop.
-You will also learn foundational material knowledge by cooking, curing, growing, modifying and connecting materials like bioplastics, crystals, natural pigments, fibres and programmable materials that respond to touch or heat or change shape.
+You will also learn foundational material knowledge by cooking, curing, growing, modifying and connecting materials like bioplastics and biocomposites, natural pigments, fibres and programmable materials and organisms that respond to the environment.
 By experimenting and researching independently and collaboratively, you are challenged to discover techniques and combinations and make meaningful contributions to a shared material archive.

 <img src= "./assets/kristinpressed.gif" alt="visual" width="600"/><br>*Image by Kristin Jakubek*